fluxury/fluxury/README.md

     // To trigger an increment action use:
     // dispatch('INC') or dispatch({ type: 'INC' })
+    // Additionally you can use this form then sugar methods are added:
+    // CountStore.INC()
     ```

     In addition to the state and action the reducer function receives _waitFor_ as the third argument.
 The waitFor function can be used to enforce the order in store updates.
 See Facebook Flux documentation for more information.